jonathondilworth/cardano-plutus-apps-install-m1/README.md

 **3.7.
 Git Checkout**

 Checkout to the appropriate commit.
-It may have changed by this time, so please double check: [https://github.com/input-output-hk/plutus-apps](https://github.com/input-output-hk/plutus-apps)
+It may have changed by this time, so please double-check: [https://github.com/input-output-hk/plutus-apps](https://github.com/input-output-hk/plutus-apps)

 ```
 git checkout 7f53f18dfc788bf6aa929f47d840efa1247e11fd